afa7789/pin_instruction_count/README.md

 ![!Theme Image](resources/tool_header.png)
 # Pin Tools
-## Instruction Count & BBL Count
+## Instruction counter PIN
-Two simple instrumentation for instruction counting made on c++ to be used with [intel pin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html).
+Simple instrumentation that does a instruction counting made on c++ to be used with [intel pin](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html).
+It uses isntructions blocks to count it faster.

 ## Disclaimer

-These instructions tools have a hashmap folder, that's a c library made with [Andrei Rimsa](http://rimsa.com.br/page/) `mostly him` :rofl: , my professor and thesis tutor from CEFET-MG.
+The instructions tool were made with the tutoring and help of [Andrei Rimsa](http://rimsa.com.br/page/).
+Andrei is my professor and thesis tutor from CEFET-MG.

 ## How to Install